albinhasanaj/albinhasanaj/README.md

 🚀 **Developer | AI Enthusiast | Entrepreneur**

-I'm an 18-year-old developer from Sweden, passionate about web development, software development and AI.
+I'm an 18-year-old developer from Sweden.
+I'm passionate about web development, software development, and AI.
 I love working on challenging projects, exploring new technologies, and constantly pushing my skills forward.

 ---